rendoir/game-dev-study-guide/ComputerScience.md

 ### C/C++
 - Templates
+A form of static polymorphism.
 The compiler creates the code for each type used.
 Avoids code duplication in the codebase.

 - Exception handling
 Once an exception is thrown, the program looks for the next closest `catch` statement that can handle the exception.
-Once found, stack unwinding begins, destroying in reverse order all stack allocated objects constructed from the beginning of the `try` block associated with the current `catch` handler.
+Once found, stack unwinding begins, destroying in reverse order all stack-allocated objects constructed from the beginning of the `try` block associated with the current `catch` handler.

 - Inheritance Access
     ![InheritanceAccess](https://media.geeksforgeeks.org/wp-content/cdn-uploads/table-class.png)